-Vehicle Curb Weight - is the weight of your new vehicle when you picked it up from your dealer plus any aftermarket equipment.
+Vehicle Curb Weight - is the weight of your new vehicle when you picked it up from your authorized dealer plus any aftermarket equipment.

 Payload - is the combined weight of cargo and passengers that the vehicle is carrying.
-The maximum payload for your vehicle can be found on the Tire Label on the B-Pillar or the edge of the driver's door.
+The maximum payload for your vehicle can be found on the Tire Label (vehicles exported outside the U.S. and Canada may not have a Tire Label) on the B-Pillar or the edge of the driver's door.
 Look for "THE COMBINED WEIGHT OF OCCUPANTS AND CARGO SHOULD NEVER EXCEED XXX kg OR XXX lb." for maximum payload.
-The payload listed on the tire label is the maximum payload for the vehicle as built by the assembly plant.
-If any aftermarket or dealer installed equipment has been installed on the vehicle, the weight of the equipment must be subtracted from the payload listed on the tire label in order to determine the new payload.
+The payload listed on the Tire Label or Safety Compliance Certification Label is the maximum payload for the vehicle as built by the assembly plant.
+If any aftermarket or authorized dealer installed equipment has been installed on the vehicle, the weight of the equipment must be subtracted from the payload listed on the Tire Label or Safety Compliance Certification Label in order to determine the new payload.